-Rather than prescribing specific actions, materials, or techniques, standard work specifications identify outcomes for the energy-efficiency measure, listing the minimum set of requirements necessary to meet those outcomes.
+Rather than prescribing specific actions, materials, or techniques, the SWS identify outcomes for each energy-efficiency measure, listing the minimum set of requirements necessary to meet those outcomes.
 This approach allows for process innovation and changes in technology and is designed to encourage the private market to stay engaged in the ever-evolving weatherization industry.

 The Weatherization Assistance Program encourages stakeholders to comment on the SWS to suggest revisions or feedback for improvement.
 To ensure the SWS continue to represent industry-wide best practices, maintenance committees evaluate and approve updates to the SWS with input from the public.